blacklightpy/vaultofknowledge/07. Miscellaneous/Religions/Hinduism/Hindu Denominations.md

 			- I guess I'll fix this idea by adding nuances between monism and dualism in their relevant pages
 	- **Foundational Texts**
 		- Sankhya Karika by Ishvara Krishna (4th-5th Century BC)
-		- Sankhya Sutras by Kanada Maharshi
+		- Sankhya Sutras by Kapila Maharshi
 			- Debated, scholars date this to 9th-13th Century AD
 	- **Metaphysics**
 		- **Purusa** is part of **Prakriti**